 Because I specialize in anxiety, and because I know first hand how it can start small and grow so quickly, I encourage college students to be proactive.

 So, let's schedule a free phone consult to talk further.
-You can text, call, or email - or use that contact form on my website.
+You can even have your mom or dad reach out to me first if that feels helpful (that first step is usually hardest).
+Text, call, or email - or use that contact form on my website.
 If I don't feel like the best fit, I'm happy to provide referrals to other providers.
 I look forward to hearing from you!